-On the outskirts of Liverpool, this underrated coast path is 21 miles long.
-It hugs the stunning coastline, skirts a prehistoric forest, passes through a red squirrel reserve and a victorian seaside town.
+This underrated coast path is 21 miles long on the outskirts of Liverpool.
+It hugs the stunning coastline, skirts a prehistoric forest, and passes through a red squirrel reserve and a Victorian seaside town.

 I know this path well because it is on my doorstep.
-Back in the day, I walked all of it, but there’s no way I could do it now, so I’m pushing Bridget along parts of it.
+I walked all of it back in the day, but I’m pushing Bridget along parts of it now, but there’s no way I could do it now.

 The best place to start your walk is at the Lakeside Adventure Centre in Crosby.
 The multi-purpose centre is a recent addition to the marine park.

-It has a watersport centre where you can learn to sail, a restaurant and fast food outlet, hotel rooms if you fancy staying for a few days, large children’s play area and is perfectly situated for day trips to Liverpool and Southport.
+It has a water sports centre where you can learn to sail, a restaurant and fast food outlet, hotel rooms if you fancy staying for a few days, a large children’s play area and is ideally situated for day trips to Liverpool and Southport.

 The Sefton Coastal Path

 The coastal path is a well-marked route.
 The best place to start if you’re using a wheelchair is next to the car park with the docks on your left.
-If you’re able to walk, you can access the beach by cutting through the sand dunes on the far side of the boating lake.
+If you can walk, you can access the beach by cutting through the dunes on the far side of the boating lake.

 Once on the seafront, you’ll be met with stunning views of Liverpool to the left, New Brighton and North Wales to the front and as far as the eye can see, beach and dunes to the right.

 If you’re able to, drop down onto the beach.
 Spend some time with Antony Gormley’s iron men.
-If not, stay on the tarmac promenade and walk parallel to the beach.
+If not, stay on the tarmac promenade and walk parallel to the coast.

-At this point, there’s an access ramp down to the beach, you can pop down and get a closer look at Antony Gormley’s iron men (100 in total).
+At this point, there’s an access ramp down to the beach; you can look closely at Antony Gormley’s iron men (100 in total).

-I particularly like the ones dressed by the locals, they show off the scouse sense of humour.
-Most of the men have taken on a natural decoration of barnacles and seaweed, this means whenever you visit you’ll see something unique.
+I particularly like the ones dressed by the locals; they show off the Scouse sense of humour.
+Most men have taken on a natural decoration of barnacles and seaweed.
+This means whenever you visit, you’ll see something unique.

 A bit further on, there’s a well-used car park.
-It’s a haven for ship watchers, has a mobile snack bar and public toilets (small charge or radar key).
+It’s a haven for ship watchers and has a mobile snack bar and public toilets (small charge or radar key).

-At the time of writing (August 2015) the car park is free, rumour has it the council are planning on levying a charge?
+At the time of writing (August 2015), the car park is free; rumour has it the council is planning on levying a charge.

 I can assure you, this won’t go down well…